API Documentation

 Value of the variable to be set.

-to unset the variable.
+Set to null to unset the variable.

 Note that any environment variable will be escaped.
 For example, value = "$HOME"

-will be converted to the literal $HOME
+will be converted to the literal $HOME, with its dollar sign.

 null or (string or anything convertible to it)